65 Great Leaders of the World Everyone Should Know

 Abbie Rowe, public domain, via Wikimedia Commons

 Kwame Nwai Nkrumah fought for the independence of the Gold Coast (Ghana and Togo) of Africa from Britain.
-Nkrumah went to school in the United States, but returned to the Gold Coast in 1947 and was president of the United Gold Coast Convention.
+Nkrumah went to school in the United States but returned to the Gold Coast in 1947 and became president of the United Gold Coast Convention.
 With his political party, the Convention People’s Party, he organized nonviolent protests, demanding independence from Britain.
 He was imprisoned but later released.
-He was elected prime minister of the Gold Coast in 1952 and the country was given independence.
+He was elected prime minister of the Gold Coast in 1952 and the country was granted independence.
 When Ghana became a republic in 1960, Nkrumah became president.
 He ruled as a “president for life,” and Ghana became corrupt as Nkrumah retreated and eventually went into exile.
 Today, Ghana is a stable, democratic country and Nkrumah is remembered for his anti-colonial stance and fight for independence.

 Learn more about Kwame Nkrumah at Britannica.

-43. Sirimavo Bandaranaike, prime minister of Sri Lanka
+50. Sirimavo Bandaranaike, prime minister of Sri Lanka

 Sri Lanka, 1916–2000